 Treatment and Prevention of Anal Glands Disease

 If your dog is displaying signs and symptoms of an anal gland problem, seek the advice of your veterinarian.
 Your veterinarian may manually express the sacs.
-An antibiotic may be prescribed if there is an infection.
+An antibiotic or supplement may be prescribed if there is an infection.

 To prevent anal gland problems, discuss a diet plan for your dog with your veterinarian.
 They may recommend that you include fish oil and increased dietary fiber in your dog’s diet.
-Canned pure pumpkin, cooked fresh pumpkin and unsalted pumpkin seeds are a common diet addition.
+Canned pure pumpkin, cooked fresh pumpkin, and unsalted pumpkin seeds are a common diet addition.
 Read the label on the canned pumpkin to ensure there is no Xylitol, which is deadly for dogs.

 What is the Purpose of a Dog’s Anal Sac?